gmuinos/gmuinos.github.io/projects/20260427sweden/index.md

 > **Los cuartillos, Collantes,** Moscatel **, Andalucía**

 <details>
-Warm up potaoes
+- Warm up potaoes
+- warm up meatballs

-Broccoli
+- Broccoli
-- Add seasoning and oil to the bag directly and shake
+- Add seasoning and oil
 - Add to the air fryer 180 for ten mintutes
 - Shake in between